Different as Distribution

 By now it should be clear T2 does not look like any of the other distributions.
 Debian, while also a collaborative effort, is a great distribution but is in many ways more like the commercial editions.
 The BSD variants come closer.

-The only one that has come close recently are OpenEmbedded and Gentoo.
+The only one that has come close recently are OpenEmbedded (Yocto) and Gentoo.
 It is interesting to see where these build-it-yourself (meta) distributions compare and differ to the System Develoment Environment T2:

 Bash basedproprietary BitBake basedPython / Bash based